computersarecool/willynolan.com/_posts/projects/2017-04-09-perspective-projection.md

             src: "/assets/media/projects/perspective-projection/seventh.jpg"
             alt: 3D scene and cube with the cube map applied

-    - p: 'This process can be difficult to figure out and tedious to do repeatedly.'
+    - p: This process can be difficult to figure out and tedious to do repeatedly.

     - p: The project I made explored automated ways to texture bake perspective-correct projections in modeling software.
 ---